 What We have Won for our Orlando Personal Injury Clients

 Many people with legitimate personal injury claims have walked away empty handed.
 That’s why you need to consult with our Orlando personal injury attorneys as soon as you can after an incident.
 Because as much as the body of evidence proving that you do deserve compensation is important, it is equally vital that you have good legal representation.
-As experienced Orlando personal injury attorneys we can help you protect your rights.
+As an experienced Orlando personal injury law firm we can help you protect your rights.
 When you suffer a personal injury- if it is through no fault of your own-you must be prepared to do battle with insurance companies, employers, drivers, pet owners, home owners and equipment manufacturers.

-You could be sucked into a legal contest with an organization that has a large war chest.
+You could be drawn into a legal contest with an organization that has a large war chest.
 They’ll retain the best lawyers available and will even hire private investigators to prove that your injuries are not as severe as you claim them to be.
 As Orlando Personal Injury Attorneys who have many years experience fighting on our client’s behalf in the courts of Florida, the Badgley Law Group is the legal team you want by your side when you start off your quest for compensation.

 We have handled a wide number of cases ranging from those involving a couple of thousand dollars to those seeking compensation in the millions.
-We believe no one should be financially hamstrung because of their injuries yet the person(s) who caused it walks away with no consequences.
+We believe no one should be penalized financially because of their injuries while the person(s) or organization who caused it walks away with no consequences.
 We are a personal injury lawyer that is persistent, aggressive and committed to each client whose case we take up.
 We have a string of victories over the years to prove it.

 Types of Personal Injury Cases We Handle in Orlando